tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 # Ticket Requests

-TLS tickets may be requested via a TicketRequest handshake message, ticket_request(TBD).
+TLS tickets may be requested via a TicketRequest post-handshake message, ticket_request(TBD).
 Its structure is shown below.

 ~~~